aidans/ramp/notes/README.md

 On 19th Feb, Claire sent two results set - with and with commuting data.
 These are at `../data/2021-02-19_comparison.zip`.
 We want to do a comparison of these.
 (Note that these use fake commuting data: @Claire: see the entry below for where to get OD commuting data at OA level.

- - [ ] See 12th Feb entry below for where to get real OD data (from the 2011 census)
+ - [ ] Claire to see 12th Feb entry below for where to get real OD data (from the 2011 census)

 As a precursor to proper comparison, [RAMP_DemographicGridmap-v1.4](https://github.com/aidans/ramp/releases/tag/RAMP_DemographicGridmap-v1.4) loads a *result set* and a *baseline result set* and you can switch between them (currently with the 'b' key).